 This novel is perfect for those of that age, or those that are looking to rediscover the most nerve-wrecking years of your life.
 Charlie is very innocent, lonely, quiet, an introvert that just wants a friend and company.
 We learn his views as he begins to be introduced to life at high school with the help of his new friends that are in their final year.
-Charlie has exploded a lot of what most teenagers would usually explore one or two things or so but he has experienced most of it which is impressive.
+Charlie has explored a lot of what most teenagers would usually explore one or two things or so but he has experienced most of it which is impressive.
 This novel is written in a way that is just so relatable to everyone reading it.
 Especially when you’re younger as you’re exploring your thoughts and questioning everything you come across.

 We come across his first thoughts on all of this and it’s just interesting to see as he develops.